 Name Expertise / Role Organisation

-Lead: Alberto Pereira endocrinologist, Endo-ERN Coordinator Amsterdam University Medical Center
+Lead: Alberto Pereira endocrinologist, Endo-ERN Coordinator Amsterdam University Medical Center, the Netherlands

-Dirk Jan Stenvers endocrinologist Amsterdam University Medical Center
+Dirk Jan Stenvers endocrinologist Amsterdam University Medical Center, the Netherlands

-Loren van der Hoeven endocrinologist Amsterdam University Medical Center
+Loren van der Hoeven endocrinologist Amsterdam University Medical Center, the Netherlands

 Participating members